giant GDPR notice

 As well as our privacy promise to you set out in this GDPR notice, your privacy is protected by law.
 This section explains how that works.

 Data Protection law says that we are allowed to use personal information only if we have a proper reason to do so.
-This includes sharing it outside Giant Group.
+This includes sharing it outside giant.
 The law says we must have one or more of these reasons:

 - to fulfil a contract we have with you, or